Phil Klay: Education and military career

 During the summer of 2004, while a student at Dartmouth College, where he played rugby and boxed, Klay attended Officer Candidate School in Quantico, Virginia.
 He graduated from Dartmouth College in 2005 and then joined the U.S. Marine Corps, where he was commissioned as a second lieutenant.
 He later explained that:

-During the U.S. troop surge in Iraq, he served for thirteen months in Anbar province in Iraq from January 2007 to February 2008.
+During the U.S. troop surge in Iraq, Klay served for thirteen months in Iraq from January 2007 to February 2008.
 He left the military in 2009 and then earned an M.F.A. in creative writing from Hunter College in 2011.

 He described his time in the military as "a very mild deployment" as a Public Affairs Officer.
-He said that he wrote his collection of short stories based on his service and return to civilian life because:
+Klay said that he wrote his collection of short stories based on his service and return to civilian life because:

-He has objected to the way civilians distance themselves from military experience:
+Klay has objected to the way civilians distance themselves from military experience:

 He has described how "the gap between public mythology and lived experience" even affects both veteran-civilian dialogue and the veteran self-perception:

 The culture, according to Klay, presents hurdles to communication and a shared understanding:

-Writing career
+Writing and teaching career

-Klay's collection of short stories, Redeployment, was published in March 2014.
-Writing in the Daily Beast, Brian Castner described the book "a clinic in the profanities of war".
-He wrote: